Seattle fires two police officers who went to Trump rally, saying they stood by during Jan. 6 U.S. Capitol riot

-Two of six off-duty Seattle police officers who attended a pro-Trump rally that led to the deadly riot at the U.S. Capitol in January were fired Friday by interim police Chief Adrian Diaz, who followed the recommendations of an investigation that found they trespassed onto restricted grounds and stood by in the immediate vicinity of an “active insurrection.”
+Two of six off-duty Seattle police officers who attended a pro-Trump rally that preceded the deadly riot at the U.S. Capitol in January were fired Friday by interim police Chief Adrian Diaz, who followed the recommendations of an investigation that found they trespassed onto restricted grounds and stood by in the immediate vicinity of an “active insurrection.”

-The dismissals were announced in a posting on the Seattle Police Department’s news blotter and came following a recommendation of termination included in a six-month investigation conducted by the Office of Police Accountability released last month.
+The dismissals were announced in a posting on the Seattle Police Department’s news blotter and came following a recommendation of termination included in a six-month investigation conducted by the Office of Police Accountability (OPA) released last month.

-The two officers have been have been identified as Alexander Everett and Caitlin Rochelle Everett, who are married.
+The two officers have been identified as Alexander Everett and Caitlin Rochelle Everett, who are married.
 The investigation into their actions showed they downplayed their role and likely lied to internal investigators about their actions at the so-called Stop the Steal rally.

 Diaz said in a statement that such behavior by sworn law enforcement officers cannot be tolerated.